Jack Emanuel: Legacy

 Emanuel's funeral in Rabaul was attended by around 10,000 people.
 Just weeks after the murder Papuan socialist revolutionary John Kasaipwalova, in a speech to students in Lae, described Emanuel's murder as "payback" for "a White man who [terrorized] native people" and encouraged Papuans to "rejoice at his death".
 The Tolai people were generally shocked by the murder and the incident led to them largely abandoning the land protest movement.
 The territory received self-government in 1973 and in 1975 became the independent country of Papua New Guinea.

 Emanuel was awarded the George Cross, the highest British and Commonwealth award for bravery out of combat, for gallantry displayed between July 1969 and 19 August 1971.
 The award was notified in the London Gazette of 1 February 1972.
 Ellen declined a formal presentation and received the award in the post, dispatched on 29 March 1972.
-The medal later came into the ownership of the government of Papua New Guinea and was sold in 1978 for £3,000.
+The medal later came into the ownership of the government of Papua New Guinea and was sold in 1978 for £3,000; it now forms part of the collection of Michael Ashcroft, Baron Ashcroft.
 A memorial to Emanuel stands in Canberra, Australia.
 Papuan musician George Telek and Australian musician David Bridie collaborated on a song about the murder of Emanuel for a 2016 exhibition on the art of Papua New Guinea at the Queensland Art Gallery.